Orientable hyperbolic 4-manifolds over the 120-cell: Introduction

 \subsection{\textbf{Hyperbolic manifolds}}

-By Thurston-Perelman's Geometrization Theorem, most 3-manifolds are hyperbolic $3$-manifolds.
-Moreover, from a cusped hyperbolic $3$-manifold $M$, it is easy to construct closed hyperbolic $3$-manifolds by Dehn filling along the cusped tori according to Jorgensen-Thurston theory.
-However, there is no such Jorgensen-Thurston theory in $\mathbb{H}^n$ when $n$ is equal or greater than $4$.
-If we fill a higher dimensional cusped hyperbolic $n$-manifold, we will get an $n$-manifold with Einstein metric and the fundamental group is relative hyperbolic rather than hyperbolic in general \cite{Anderson:2006}.
-Hence, some alternative methods should be developed for depicting the high dimension cases.
-Martelli and Riolo onces studied the $4$-dimensional hyperbolic Dehn filling to another extend \cite{martelliRiolo:2017}.
-They give out $1$-parameter $\mathbb{H}^4$ cone-manifolds connecting two manifolds, a compact $\mathbb{H}^4$-manifold and a cusped $\mathbb{H}^4$-manifold, that of the same volume.
+By the Thurston-Perelman's geometrization theorem, the majority of $3$-manifolds are known to be hyperbolic $3$-manifolds.
+Moreover, according to the Jorgensen-Thurston theory, it is straightforward to construct closed hyperbolic $3$-manifolds $M(\epsilon)$ by generically Dehn filling cusped hyperbolic $3$-manifolds $M$ along the tori.
+However, the Jorgensen-Thurston theory does not hold in $\mathbb{H}^n$ when $n$ is greater than or equal to four.
+More precisely, when conducting a sufficiently large Dehn filling on cusp ends of a higher dimensional cusped hyperbolic manifold, we can obtain a manifold that admits a complete, finite volume Einstein metric; in this case, however, the fundamental group is relatively hyperbolic rather than hyperbolic in general \cite{Anderson:2006}.
+Hence, it is necessary to develop some methods to describe the higher dimensional situations.
+For example, Martelli and Riolo have studied the four-dimensional hyperbolic Dehn filling to another extent \cite{martelliRiolo:2017}.

-On the other hand, beside the well-known Four Color Theorem, it is helpful to do some routine calculation by computer to understand manifold theory, for example see \cite{conder_dobcsanyi:2005,conder_maclachlan:2005,Everitt_Ratcliffe_Tschantz:2011,gabai_meryerhoff_milley:2009,gabai_meyerhoff_thurston:2003,jtcube,Linowitz_Voight:2015,long:2008,marshall_martin:2012}.
-In hyperbolic circumstance, there is still a shortage of some more universal techniques, or even concrete examples prepared for further research.
-Ratcliffe and Tschantz once determined the structure of the congruence two subgroup $\Gamma_2^4$ of the group $\Gamma^4$ of integral, positive, Lorentzian $5\times 5$ matrices and classify all the integral, congruence two, hyperbolic 4-manifolds of minimum volume \cite{rt:2000}.
-They constructed a cusped manifold census with 1171 members.
-Later, Saratchandran used Ratcliffe-Tschantz census to study the topology of cusped $\mathbb{H}^4$-manifolds \cite{Sara1,Sara2, Sara3,Sara4}.
-Martelli said in \cite{martelli:2015} ``One of the most important papers on hyperbolic four-manifolds is the Ratcliffe-Tschantz census".
+Moreover, besides the well-known four color theorem, it is helpful to understand the manifold theory through programming, for example see \cite{conder_dobcsanyi:2005,conder_maclachlan:2005,Everitt_Ratcliffe_Tschantz:2011,gabai_meryerhoff_milley:2009,gabai_meyerhoff_thurston:2003,jtcube,Linowitz_Voight:2015,long:2008,marshall_martin:2012,NV:15}.
+For the hyperbolic case, few broadly applicable techniques are currently available; a limited number of explicit examples have been reported in the literature.
+For example, Ratcliffe and Tschantz have determined the structure of the congruence two subgroups $\Gamma_2^4$ of the group $\Gamma^4$ of integral, positive, Lorentzian $5\times 5$ matrices.
+They have classified all of the corresponding hyperbolic four-manifolds that have a minimum volume \cite{rt:2000}.
+Later, Saratchandran used the Ratcliffe-Tschantz census to study the topology of cusped hyperbolic $4$-manifolds \cite{Sara1,Sara2, Sara3,Sara4}.